dmd-program/dmd-100/projects/develop-brainstorm.md

 1. Introduce yourselves with the chat tool or the live call feature.
 2. Decide on the order you will all go.
 3. First Facilitator: Set a timer for 15 minutes.
-4. The Facilitator will write the HMW question in the middle with the text tool.
+4. The Facilitator will write the HMW question at the top of the document.
 5. The group will spend up to 15 minutes generating ideas for the HMW question.
    * After 10 minutes: As a group, briefly discuss which ideas you like.
 6. The next facilitator sets a timer for 15 minutes.
 7. Repeat steps 4-6 until all group members have taken their turn.
 You are now finished the brainstorming session.
-   * Make sure to either screen capture or email the whiteboard image before ending the whiteboard session.
+   * Make sure download the Paper doc, in markdown format.
-   * Thank each other for their contributions and end the session.Report in
+   * Thank each other for their contributions and end the session.

+## Report in
-8. Download the PNG image from your whiteboard [https://www.webwhiteboard.com](https://www.webwhiteboard.com) and upload it to the Studio.
+8. Download the doc in markdown format.
+Open the `.md` documentCopy the content of the md document upload it to the Studio.
 Follow documentation guidelines.